DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMap/1 Configuration/type.md

 The type of a map to display.

 ---
 The available option values are based on map types supported by the Google map provider.
-If you use the Bing map, the widget casts the option value to the appropriate value supported by the "Bing" provider.
+If you use the Bing map, the UI component casts the option value to the appropriate value supported by the "Bing" provider.

 - hybrid -> Aerial
 - roadmap -> Road